OleksandrKara/tatuazhkiev.com.ua_django/README.md

 - 1) Enable email sending using ajax - DONE
 - 2) Enable email sending in contact form - DONE
 - 3) Make site map as dynamic feature
-- 4) Improving url schema
+- 4) Improving url schema - DONE
 - 5) Adding text to the foto fields
 - 6) Updating all text information for seo optimization
 - 7) Adding sections with text content for seo